 There are some basic principles of Victorian interiors and house restoration in general that you should stick to.

 For example, for anything that’s damaged beyond repair such as original windows, doors, wooden and plaster mouldings, replace like for like as far as possible.
 Do not install plastic or aluminium windows – these will devalue your Victorian property, despite what the window salesman might say.
-Double glazed sash or casement windows in wood are widely available and are not cost prohibitive.
+Double glazed sash or casement windows in wood are widely available and are not cost-prohibitive.

-However you cannot get inspired with interior design ideas within a vacuum and the best place to start if you feel stumped is by doing lots of research.
+However, you cannot get inspired with interior design ideas within a vacuum and the best place to start if you feel stumped is by doing lots of research.
 This is best done by visiting historic buildings and houses of the same era as your house and taking photographs of anything you like.
 The more research you can do the better.
 This will enable you to form an idea of how you want your finished project to look.

 There are so many Victorian buildings from which to gain inspiration but here are some of the key properties that are definitely worth a visit and make for an enjoyable day out, even though many of them are not a domestic dwelling and whose interior design features will need to be scaled down to be applied within your project.

-Top Victorian Buildings for Interior Design Inspiration
+What are the best Victorian Buildings for Interior Design Inspiration?

 - Blists Hill Victorian Town